-Following the Annual Meeting, if re-elected, Mr. Bushnell will step down from the Audit Committee, Mr. Gidumal will be appointed to the Audit Committee, and the Audit Committee will consist of Ms. Sanders (Chair), Mr. Gidumal and Dr. Rahmani; Mr. Gidumal will step down from the Governance and Human Capital Committee, Mr. Bushnell will be appointed to the Governance and Human Capital Committee, and the Governance and Human Capital Committee will consist of Mr. Klehm (Chair), Mr. Bushnell, and Ms. Trudell; and Dr. Jeworrek (if elected) will be appointed to the Investment and Risk Management Committee, and the Investment and Risk Management Committee will consist of Mr. Gray (Chair), Mr. Hennes and Dr. Jeworrek.
+Following the Annual Meeting, if re-elected, Mr. Bushnell will step down from the Audit Committee, Mr. Gidumal will be appointed to the Audit Committee, and the Audit Committee will consist of Ms. Sanders (Chair), Mr. Gidumal and Dr. Rahmani; Mr. Gidumal will step down from the Governance and Human Capital Committee, Mr. Bushnell will be appointed to the Governance and Human Capital Committee, and the Governance and Human Capital Committee will consist of Mr. Klehm (Chair), Mr. Bushnell, and Ms. Trudell; and Dr. Jeworrek (if elected) will be appointed to the Investment and Risk Management Committee will consist of Mr. Gray (Chair), Mr. Hennes and Dr. Jeworrek.